gromacs/gromacs/docs/dev-manual/overview.rst

   directories are built using our custom build rules into :file:`libgromacs`, or in some cases into the test binaries.
 Some CMake options change which parts of this code are included in the build.
+  See :doc:`build-system` for some explanation about how the code in this directory is used.
 :file:`src/contrib/`
   Contains collection of less well maintained code that may or may not compile.
 It is not included in the build.